Fraternities, sororities sue Harvard over single-sex rule

 Two fraternities and two sororities filed a lawsuit in Boston’s federal court, while another sorority separately sued the school in Massachusetts state court.
 Both cases argue that the school’s policy discriminates against students based on their sex and spreads negative stereotypes about students who join all-male or all-female organizations.

+“As a result of this policy, almost all of the once vibrant sororities and women’s final clubs open to Harvard women have either closed or had to renounce their proud status as women’s social organizations,” Renee Zainer, international president of Alpha Phi, a sorority in the state lawsuit, said in a statement.

-Starting with last year’s freshman class, Harvard students who are members of single-gender clubs are barred from leading campus groups or becoming captains of sports teams.
+Starting with last year’s freshman class, Harvard students who join single-gender clubs are barred from leading campus groups or becoming captains of sports teams.
 The school also refuses to endorse the students for prestigious fellowships, including the Rhodes and Marshall scholarships.

 Harvard officials crafted the rule to curb secretive all-male groups known as “final clubs,” whose members include some former U.S. presidents but have faced mounting criticism from the university.
 A 2016 report by the school accused the clubs of having “deeply misogynistic attitudes” and tied them to problems with sexual assaults.